 Wheelchair and family-accessible restrooms and elevators are located throughout the museum.

-Wheelchairs and walkers are available on a first-come, first-served basis at no cost and are located at Guest Services in the main lobby, in the elevator towers, and in the lower lobby checkroom.
+Wheelchairs and walkers are available on a first-come, first-served basis at no cost and are located at Guest Services in the Garrison Lobby, in the elevator tower, and in the lower lobby checkroom.
 Personal wheelchairs, canes with rubber tips, and motorized mobility devices are also permitted in the museum.

 The Orchard Trail, Art Trail and North Forest Trail are all hard-surface trails.
-See the Crystal Bridges app for accessible tours of our grounds.
+See the CB Outdoors app for accessible tours of our grounds.

 Service animals are welcome in the museum.
 Crystal Bridges abides by the Americans with Disabilities Act (ADA), and allows service animals, that is, animals trained to do work or perform specific tasks for the benefit of an individual with disabilities, into all the public areas of the museum.
 The ADA does not currently recognize emotional support animals, therefore emotional support animals and all other animals not specifically covered in the American with Disabilities Act will not be permitted within the museum.
 Other leashed pets must remain outside the building, which includes Walker Landing, but are welcome on museum trails and grounds.